SAPSF Scholarship Awards Will Be At 6:00 P.M. At Saddleback High School Theater On April 17th.

 – 2 scholarships

-– 6 scholarships; one per comprehensive high school
+– 9 scholarships; one per comprehensive and educational option high school

-- Each site counselor is being asked to nominate a student who has not previously been nominated for additional scholarships
+- Each site counselor is being asked to nominate one student who has not previously been nominated for additional scholarships.

-- SAPSF Scholarship Committee will determine each site winner
+- SAPSF Scholarship Committee will review the recommendations and determine each site winner.

 - Characteristics being sought are those that are outlined in the application; students who have endured and thrived in spite of hardships and setbacks to reach their high school graduation goal